stephanieruiz1/KickstarterChallenge/README.md

 The purpose of this project is to help Louise to start a crowfunding campaign.
 She wants to know how different campaigns are between their launch dates and their fundings goals.To do this , we will be using pivot charts, pivot tables, formulas, Unix Timestamps, and so on.
 ## Analysis and Challenges
 On the first graph, a pivot table and pivot chart was made to show how many projects failed and succeed every year.
 This is helpfull to find a conclusion in which date will be better to launch a Theater project.
-On the second graph, a function was made to count the "Number Successful,"the "Number Failed," and the "Number Canceled" columns, based on the "outcome," the "goal" using the Subcategory "plays" then a simple graph was made.
+On the second graph, a function was made to count the "Number Successful,the "Number Failed," and the "Number Canceled" based on the "outcome" and the "goal" using the Subcategory "plays" .Then a percentage formula was used to made a simple chart.
 ### Analysis of Outcomes Based on Launch Date
 ![Theater_Outcomes_vs_Launch](Theater_Outcomes_vs_Launch.png)
 ### Analysis of Outcomes Based on Goals